 There's a nice selection of small, independent shops on Division Street downtown.
 And there's always a free concert to attend at St. Olaf College, which is world-renowned for its music program.

 Every Nov.
 10, Split Rock Lighthouse on Minnesota's North Shore commemorates the sinking of the Edmund Fitzgerald.

 This part of Lake Superior is beloved year-round, almost too much during summer and peak fall color.
 But certain people love it just as much in late fall, when skies turn threatening and the gales of November whip giant waves against the shore.

-Since most of the Superior Hiking Trail is closed for the firearms deer season the first half of November, we like to go between the October school break and the start of hunting.
+Since most of the Superior Hiking Trail is closed for the firearms deer season in early November, we like to go between the October school break and the start of hunting in early November.

 © Lauren Gagner